Ploughing match

-A ploughing match is a contest between people who each plough part of a field.
+A ploughing match is a contest in which participants each plough a section of a field.
 Nowadays there are usually classes for horse-drawn ploughs and for tractor ploughing.
 Points are awarded for straightness and neatness of the resulting furrows.

 The annual 3-day long Irish National Ploughing Championships has grown into one of the largest outdoor events in the world, with commercial exhibits and a significant national media presence.

 In Ontario, the International Plowing Match is an important rural event.